aviatesk/JET.jl/docs/src/tutorial.md

 As shown above, packages can be analysed with `report_package`.
 However, generic type signatures often used in packages lead to imprecise inference and thus imprecise analysis.

-To improve analysis, you can create a file `src/workload.jl` in your package, which uses all (or most) functionality of the pacakge.
+To improve analysis, you can create a file `src/workload.jl` in your package, which uses all (or most) functionality of the package.
 The function could look like:

 ```julia